Ch-Schilling/NavHat/documentation/NavHat-Design.md

 The board is designed for four copper layers to achieve the densitiy needed for the small footprint of the HAT as well as thermal and EMI reasons.
 For easyer manufacturing, components are populated on the top side only.
 KiCad and open hardware logos are printed on the bottom side of the board.

 ### Power Supply
 To operate a Raspberry Pi with Navigation HAT independent of other installation, two fuses are on board.
-F1 (approx. 3A) is installed in the path of the power supply for the Raspberry Pi, F2 (apporx.
-20A) is in place for the four power outlets.
+F1 (approx. 3A) is installed in the path of the power supply for the Raspberry Pi, F2 (approx. 20A) is in place for the four power outlets.
 The fuses are specified for 32V DC, therefore the supply voltage shall not exceed this value.
 To achieve high efficiency, low noise, low stand-by current and a wide voltage input the TI LM62460 was chosen.
 The part also offers a wide range switching frequency and a spread spectrum option.
 To optimize efficiency, the switching frequency is set to 488kHz.
 Higher frequencies would allow to use smaller inductors.
 An EMI filter is used at the battery side.
 Electrolythic capacitors are waived, purely ceramic capacitors are used.
 See schematics page 2 and the [datasheet](https://www.ti.com/product/de-de/LM62460) of the manufacturer.
 The Enable signal EN_POWER of the device is controlled by a flip-flop U4.
 EN_POWER is high and remains high if POWER_ON gets low by an external signal like a button, power-on cycle or an interrupt of the RTC.
 The flip-flop consumes very little power, it has to remain on by a low Iq linear regulator U2.
 In case of shutting down the Raspberry Pi, the gpio-poweroff driver is used to rise the clock signal of the flip-flop, disabling the DC/DC converter and put it into µA current consumption sleep mode.
 To do so, this needs to be added in the /boot/firmware/config.txt file: